Have you been imagining yourself eating pastry in the hub of a cobblestone plaza?

 Experience the world without ever leaving Las Cruces.

-Take your taste buds around the world by visiting one of our city’s many globally inspired restaurants.
+Take your taste buds around the world by visiting one of our multi-cultural city’s many globally inspired restaurants.
 Grab your passport and get ready to depart on the trip of a lifetime.
 There’s no jet lag, so enjoy every bite!

 A Bite of Belgium